syncfusion-content/maui-docs/MAUI/Scheduler/appointments-view.md

     RecurrenceId = 1
 };

-//Adding the exception occurence appointment to the scheduler appointment collection. appointment.Add(exceptionAppointment);
+//Adding the exception occurrence appointment to the scheduler appointment collection. appointment.Add(exceptionAppointment);

 //Adding the scheduler appointment collection to the AppointmentsSource of .NET MAUI Scheduler.